-Local, national and international artists – invited by lead artist Gage Hamilton and artists who self-submitted to 4Culture’s Muralist Roster – are exploring “motion and progression,” a reflection of the in-motion viewing experience of their bus and light rail-riding audience.
+Local, national and international artists – invited by Lead Artist Gage Hamilton and artists who self-submitted to 4Culture’s Muralist Roster – are exploring “movement and progress,” a reflection of the in-motion viewing experience of their bus and light rail-riding audience.

-Ride Metro Transit bus number 150 or 594 between “SODO Busway & S Royal Brougham Way” and “SODO Busway Acrd & S Spokane” Stations to experience 28 artworks painted between Royal Brougham and Spokane St. These buses also stop at SODO Station, so you can combine bus and train.
+Ride Metro Transit bus number 150 or 594 between “SODO Busway & S Royal Brougham Way” and “SODO Busway Acrd & S Spokane” Stations to experience 28 artworks painted between Royal Brougham and Spokane St in 2016 and 17.
+These buses also stop at SODO Station, so you can combine bus and train.

 Gage is an artist, curator and the co-organizer of Forest For The Trees, a nonprofit public art project in Portland, OR.
-Commissioned by 4Culture, Gage developed a Public Art Plan for the SODO Track and is curating its first two summer festivals.
+Commissioned by 4Culture, Gage developed a Public Art Plan for the SODO Track and is curating its three summer festivals.

 Tamar manages public art projects for 4Culture.
 Her partner portfolio includes King County Metro and Sound Transit, which invest % for Art in the production of contemporary art for shared public space.
 She is the project manager for SODO Track.

-Dominic, a fine art documentarian and creative producer, is the SODO Track photographer and production assistant.
+Dominic, a fine art documentarian and creative producer, is the SODO Track lead photographer and production coordinator.
 See more of his work by following wiseknave.

 Kathleen is the director of Urban ArtWorks, a Seattle nonprofit that provides opportunities for underserved youth and contemporary artists to work together.
 UA youth participate in SODO Track Artist-led workshops and help maintain the project’s “black line.”